notaryproject/specifications/specs/signing-scheme.md

 * Uses trusts store type Signing Authority during signature verification.
 The signature is verified against the trust store of type Signing Authority.
-The authentic signing time is determined using the *Authentic Signing Time* attribute in the signature envelope, and does NOT rely on a separate TSA generated Timestamp signature.
+The authentic signing time is determined using the *Authentic Signing Time* signed attribute in the signature envelope, and does NOT rely on a separate TSA generated Timestamp signature.
 * For signature verification to be successful
   * The verifying entity’s trust store MUST contain the trusted root certificates under named trust stores of type signingAuthority (`{CONFIG}/notation/truststore/x509/signingAuthority`).
   * The named trust stores MUST be specified in *trustpolicy.json*.
 E.g. *trustPolicy.trustStores* with value of `signingAuthority:foobar` .